 To apply the results from the compilation study, we also studied submarine lobe strata of the Upper Cretaceous Point Loma Formation at Cabrillo National Monument near San Diego, California.
 These outcrops have previously been interpreted as distal submarine lobe deposits; however, the grain size, thinning rates and lateral bed variability are larger than predicted by classic models of distal lobe deposition.
 The difference in the degrees of bed-scale and lobe-element scale compensation in these deposits indicates a hierarchical (rather than fractal) method of compensation.
-The degree of compensation between lobe elements influences the resultant element net-to-gross at that location, which affects the ability to determine element boundaries in outcrop and within the subsurface (e.g., a core).
+The degree of compensation between lobe elements influences the resultant element net-to-gross at that location, which affects the ability to determine element boundaries in outcrop and in the subsurface (e.g., a core).
 Although clearly defined stratal surface separate lobe elements, architectural parameters of event beds (e.g., bed thickness, lateral correlation distance, thinning rate, fining rate) are not appreciably different between lobe elements, perhaps suggesting a similarity in architectural position across lobe elements.
 The Point Loma Formation deposits at the Cabrillo National Monument have bed thicknesses and thinning rates most similar to semi-confined proximal lobes, suggesting a more proximal position than previously interpreted.
 Based on the grain size, relationships between sandstone and mudstone thicknesses and thinning rates, bed and lobe-element compensation, and minimal observed erosion, we reinterpret the Cabrillo National Monument section of the Point Loma Formation as a medial lobe with some degree of lateral and/or frontal confinement.

 Acknowledgments

-We acknowledge, Piret Plink-Bjorklund, Jeffrey May, and Fabien Laugier, for providing extremely insightful comments throughout this project.
+We acknowledge Piret Plink-Bjorklund, Jeffrey May, and Fabien Laugier, for providing extremely insightful comments throughout this project.
 We thank Alexandra Fleming and Jane Stammer for leading the preliminary field trip and providing an excellent introduction to the Point Loma Formation.
 Lauren Bane, Mimi Do, Clark Gilbert, Pengfei Hou, Luke Pettinga, Lauren Shumaker, and James Smith IV for enduring field work on the California coast.
 We are also very appreciative of Keith Lombardo at the Cabrillo National Monument for allowing us access to the sea cliffs and providing equipment needed for all field seasons.
 We also thank Morgan Sullivan and Jeremiah Moody for their help in the field and for pitching so many great questions and ideas.
 RF acknowledges the funding support from the Chevron Center for Research Excellence (CoRE) at Colorado School of Mines, AAPG Grants-in-Aid, and GSA.

 References